Why do businesses borrow money?

 Why does the firm need money and what is it going to do with it?
-The most common reasons given by loan applicant are:
+The most common reasons shared by loan applicant are:

 2. To get better terms on existing loans or lines of credit.
-Although businesses prefer to work with relationships, any exercise that can improve fixed cost structure of a firm can create tremendous value.
-The fact is interest payments are as fixed as it gets and its difficult to ignore proposals that can reduce debt servicing load on operating income.
-Improving credit conditions & scores, lower market interest rates, competition, economic growth are all factors which should result in a higher credit ranking and lower interest rates for a customer.
+Although businesses prefer to work with relationships, any exercise that can improve fixed cost structure of a firm can create value.
+The fact is interest payments are as fixed as it gets (despite their occasional floating nature) and it is difficult to ignore proposals that can reduce debt servicing load on operating income.
+Improving credit conditions and scores, lower market interest rates, competition, economic growth are all factors which should result in a higher credit ranking and lower interest rates for a customer.

 3. Growth.
 Return on equity and retention ratios determine the rate at which a business can grow without resorting to external funding.
 When businesses grow faster than their sustainable growth rate, they need external sources to fund the excess growth.
 The real issue with growth is that it needs to be managed.
 More businesses fail due to mismanaged and out of control growth than due to an absence of the same.
 In a credit setting it’s wise to remember that growth is the most common reason for business loans as well as business bankruptcies.